-The Muscular System is extremely important and in a practical sense, a very useful system in the primary function of movement.
+The Muscular System is an organ system that consists of different types of muscles including: Skeletal, Smooth, and Cardiac Muscles.
+This system is extremely important in a practical sense and a very useful system in the primary function of movement.

 Other Functions include maintaining posture, blood circulation, food digestion and movement, lung contracting, and much more.